-The Corporate Legal Affairs and Insurance unit is responsible for risks associated with the Company’s noncurrent assets and any interruptions in operations, as well as for the management and coordination of the Group’s insurance policies.
+The Corporate Legal, Insurance and Claims Department is responsible for risks associated with the Company’s noncurrent assets and any interruptions in operations, as well as for the management and coordination of the Group’s insurance policies.
 The majority of the Group’s non-current assets consist of its fleet.
 The fleet is always insured to its full value.
 The financial position and creditworthiness of the Group’s customers are monitored continuously in order to minimise the risk of customer credit losses.

 Each business unit has a responsible controller who reports to the head of the relevant business unit and to the Group CFO.
 The heads of Finnlines’ business units are responsible for the profit and working capital of their units.
 They set the operational targets for their units and ensure that resources are used efficiently and that operations are evaluated and improved.

 Finnlines’ most important strategic, operative and financial risks are described in the Financial Statements 2022, Financial Risk Management.